Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \FloatBarrier

-We observe that D-MPNN performs significantly better than the best model for each dataset in MoleculeNet, with two exceptions.
+Furthermore, we note that there are two cases in which our D-MPNN may underperform.
 The first is the MUV dataset, which is large but extremely imbalanced; only $0.2\%$ of samples are labeled as positives. \citeauthor{Wu_2018}\cite{Wu_2018} also encountered great difficulty with this extreme class imbalance when experimenting with the MUV dataset; all other datasets we experiment on contain at least $1$\% positives (see the Supporting Information for full class balance information).
-The second exception is the three variants of the PDBbind dataset, where there is auxiliary 3D information available.
+The second exception is when there is auxiliary 3D information available, as in the three variants of the PDBbind dataset and in QM9.
 The current iteration of our D-MPNN does not use 3D coordinate information, and we leave this extension to future work.
 Thus it is unsurprising that our D-MPNN model underperforms models using 3D information on a protein binding affinity prediction task such as PDBbind, where 3D structure is key.
-Nevertheless, our D-MPNN model outperforms the best graph-based method in MoleculeNet on PDBbind.
-Moreover, we note that on other datasets that provide 3D coordinate information (QM8 and QM9), our model outperforms the best model in MoleculeNet with or without 3D coordinates.
+Nevertheless, our D-MPNN model outperforms the best graph-based method in MoleculeNet on PDBbind and QM9.
+Moreover, we note that on another dataset that provides 3D coordinate information, QM8, our model outperforms the best model in MoleculeNet with or without 3D coordinates.